BodbDearg/PsyDoom/docs/PsyDoom MAPINFO.md

 - `TextX`: X position of finale text.
 Ignored unless `NoCenterText` is enabled (`true`).
 - `TextY`: Y position of the finale text.
 - `SkipFinale`: if set to `true` then no finale will show.
+- `HideNextMapForFinale`: if the conditions to show a finale arise (ignoring `SkipFinale`), hide the 'Entering <MAP_NAME>' message and password on the intermission screen?
 - `EnableCast`: if set to `true` then a finale with a cast call will be shown.
 - `NoCenterText`: if set to `true` then the finale text will not be centered.
 - `SmallFont`: if set to `true` then the small (8x8) font used for rendering status bar messages will be used for the finale.